MarcusSkynet/customprompt/README.md

 Installation:
-Run the script with any user you wish change the prompt for.
+Run the script from any location with any user you wish change the prompt for.
 ```
 python3 customprompt.py
 ```